matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

     - Manages beans
     - Create instance of WelcomeService
     - Creates beans for WelcomeController
-    - Autowire WelcomeService bean into the WelcomeController.
+    - Autowire WelcomeService bean into the WelcomeController
-    - Wiring, creation of beans.
+    - Wiring, creation of beans

 - Application Context :
     - implementation of IOC